Skip to main content

 Note that definitions of which chemicals are considered PFAS vary, and that the PFAS on the TRI chemical list do not include all known per- and polyfluoroalkyl substances.
 See EPA’s PFAS Explained page for more information about these chemicals and EPA actions related to PFAS.

-This map shows the locations of the facilities that reported a PFAS to TRI for 2022, sized by their relative release quantities.
-Zoom in to view demographic data for communities around these facilities.
+This map shows the locations of the facilities that reported a PFAS to TRI for 2023, sized by their relative release quantities.
 Click on a facility for more details on its reporting.

 Click on any one of the locations on the map to see detailed information.